Archive for the ‘An Essay on Street Fashion’ Category

 street style india fashion

-Photos: Man in Aurangabad; Katarina Levshova, fashion model in Bombay.
+Photos: Man on street in Aurangabad and Katarina Levshova, a fashion model, in Bombay.

 street style india fashion